Particular/docs.particular.net/nservicebus/databus.md

 ---
-title: DataBus feature
+title: DataBus Feature
 summary: DataBus feature
 tags:
 - DataBus
 - Attachments
 ---

-## What is DataBus feature for?
+## What is the DataBus feature for

 Messages are intended to be small.
-Some scenarios require to send large binary data along with a message.
-For this purpose, NServiceBus has a DataBus feature to allow to overcome limitations of message size.
+Some scenarios require sending large binary data along with a message.
+For this purpose, NServiceBus has a DataBus feature to allow you to overcome the message size limitations.

-## How it works?
+## How it works

-`DataBus` is taking an approach of storing large payload and storing it in at a location both sending and receiving parties can access.
-Message is sent with a reference to the location, and upon processing payload is brought, allowing receiving part access message along with payload.
-In case location is not available upon sending, message will fail send operation.
-Receive operation will fail as well when payload location is not available and will cause standard NServiceBus behaviour, causing retries and eventually going into error queue.
+The `DataBus` approach is to store a large payload in a location that both the sending and receiving parties can access.
+The message is sent with a reference to the location, and upon processing, the payload is brought, allowing the receiving part to access the message along with the payload.
+If the location is not available upon sending, the message fails the send operation.
+When the payload location is not available, the receive operation fails as well and results in standard NServiceBus behaviour, causing retries and eventually going into the error queue.

 ## How to enable DataBus

-NServiceBus supports 2 DataBus implementations:
+NServiceBus supports two DataBus implementations:

 * `FileShareDataBus`
 * `AzureDataBus`